apache/logging-log4cxx/src/site/markdown/log-flow.md

 enabled.
 If the macro is not enabled(for example by setting the `LOG4CXX_THRESHOLD` macro), then the log message is not compiled in and the line of code becomes a no-op.
-2. The logger level is checked to see if the current level is enabled.
+2. The logger level is checked to see if the request level is enabled.
 If it is, the message is then sent to the logger.
 3. The logger creates a new message and gives it to all of its appenders.
+4. Each appender checks the logging event's level is greater or equal to the appender's threshold level.
-4. Each appender checks its filters to see if the message should be logged.
+5. Each appender checks its filters to see if the message should be logged.

 Filters can perform the following actions: